ivancristina/ivancristina.github.io/_posts/2017-06-05-Intercultura.markdown

     - Intercultura
 ---

 <center><h1>A wonderful experience</h1>

 <img src="/img/Intercultura/Handshake.png"></center>

 An unforgettable trip, a lot of laughs, many new friends.
-The are no other ways to talk about the Italy-Serbia cultural exchange, made possible thanks to <a href="http://www.intercultura.it" target="_blank">Intercultura</a>.
+The are no other ways to talk about the Italy-Serbia cultural exchange, made possible thanks to [Intercultura](http://www.intercultura.it).

 But let's make a step back.

 ## The arrangements

 The first contacts between the schools started one year ago, during the School Year 2015/2016.
 Much was the excitement, both among students and teachers.
-After a lot of preparatives, the schools (the <a href="https://www.itaerferrarin.gov.it/pasw4/" target="_blank">Aeronautical Technical Institute "Arturo Ferrarin"</a> of Catania and the Belgrade <a href="http://www.vakademija.edu.rs/?lang=en" target="_blank">Vazduhoplovna Akademija</a>) finally managed to get ready and fix the dates.
+After a lot of preparatives, the schools (the [Aeronautical Technical Institute "Arturo Ferrarin"](https://www.itaerferrarin.gov.it/pasw4/) of Catania and the Belgrade [Vazduhoplovna Akademija](http://www.vakademija.edu.rs/?lang=en)) finally managed to get ready and fix the dates.
 And that's where the story begins.

 # Italy!

 So the day finally arrived.
-The night of the 5th March 2017, 22 Serbian guys arrived in Italy, and there, at the <a href="http://www.aeroporto.catania.it/?lang=en" target="_blank">Fontanarossa Airport</a> of Catania, other 23 Italian guys, with both the Italian and Serbian flags, were eagerly awaiting them.
+The night of the 5th March 2017, 22 Serbian guys arrived in Italy, and there, at the [Fontanarossa Airport](http://www.aeroporto.catania.it/?lang=en) of Catania, other 23 Italian guys, with both the Italian and Serbian flags, were eagerly awaiting them.
 After hours of waiting, they finally got out from the arrival terminal.
 Then screams of joy, applauses, hugs and kisses.
 It was just the beginning of the trip.

 They gifted us lots of things, starting from the Rakija (a typical liquor), to clothes, gadgets, food and so on and so on.